DataDog/integrations-core/ringcentral/README.md

    | Auth type | **JWT auth flow** |
    | Issue refresh tokens | **Yes** |
    | Application scopes | Select the following:<br><ul><li>Analytics</li><li>Read Audit Trail</li><li>Read Call Log</li><li>A2P SMS</li></ul>|
-6. Click on create App.
+6. Click on Create App.
 7. After creating the application, find the `clientId` and `clientSecret` in the application settings.
 8. To get the JWT Token, locate the **Credentials** by clicking your username in the top-right corner.
 9. Click **Create JWT**.